-Mike has gained a reputation as a compliance expert and is earning a reputation as an HR futurist.
+Mike has gained a reputation as a compliance expert and as an HR futurist.
 He speaks on a variety of subjects to business associations, human resource associations and business based civic clubs.
-He has presented numerous webinars on various HR related issues including wage and hour compliance, rewards, culture, social media use in HR, practical futurism for HR departments and more.
+He has presented numerous webinars on various HR related issues.

 Documentation is both the bane and the blessing for HR.
 It is difficult to get people to do it, but it is preferred by attorneys and believed by judges and juries.

 Is ensuring your company's compliance with the Family and Medical Leave Act (FMLA) giving you a 'serious health condition'?
 Does trying to determine the interplay between the FMLA, the Americans with Disabilities Act (ADA), and the Fair Labor Standards Act (FLSA) make you want to file an unfair labor practice charge?
 If so, then this information is for you.

 This webinar will cover confidentiality and the role the Human Resources plays in helping the company maintain necessary confidentiality.
 There are several laws that have specific requirements on how confidential information is to be dealt with.

 Ten years ago the acronym BRIC, standing for Brazil, Russia, India and China, was coined to describe four countries that were identified as up-and-coming economic powerhouses.
 They have more than lived up to that expectation.